-VFA's supervised persons and related registered sales personnel typically market VFA investment capabilities to various prospects and intermediaries either directly through separate accounts and Wrap Programs or indirectly through Funds advised by VFA.
+VFA's supervised persons and related registered sales personnel typically market VFA investment capabilities to various Sponsors and intermediaries through Managed Account/Wrap-Fee Programs and Investment Model Delivery, or other programs.
+These individuals may be compensated by VFA or an affiliate for successful marketing activities, but do not receive transaction-based compensation.